Last Updated on

-In the 1800’s, this was the “Breadbasket of the Confederacy,” torched by Union General, Philip Sheridan, during the Civil War.
+In the 1800’s, Shenandoah County was the “Breadbasket of the Confederacy,” torched by Union General, Philip Sheridan, during the Civil War.
 Destroying every last sprig of wheat, stalk of corn and storage barn, the raid succeeded in cutting off Confederate food supplies.

-Though in some quarters resentment remains, “The Burning Raid,” is generally relegated to the history books.
-The Shenandoah Valley is once again verdant and beautiful.
+Now, “The Burning Raid” is generally relegated to the history books.
+The Shenandoah Valley is once again verdant, beautiful and open to all.
 There are caverns to explore, Rose Bowl floats to ogle, superb potato chips to munch, and, surprisingly, a growing number of passionate artisans and crafts-people who are more than happy to welcome you into their studio-homes.